 Preventing a climate crisis is beyond the ability of one city or state to control, but that does not mean we are powerless or that we should fail to act.

-In fact, it gives greater urgency to what can and should do.
+In fact, it gives greater urgency to what we can and should do.

 This begins by embracing and supporting the growth of renewable, carbon-free energy.
 We need to invest in conservation and renewable energy, not the technologies that created the climate crisis we threaten to leave our children.
 We should not expand the LNG facility in the City of Providence.

-We need a responsive, innovative public transit system that works for the way people live today, and transportation planning that includes consideration for all the ways people move around our city: bikes, pedestrians, busses, and cars.
+We need a responsive, innovative public transit system that works for the way people live today and transportation planning that includes consideration for all the ways people move around our city: bikes, pedestrians, buses, and cars.

 I will do everything I can to combat climate change.
 Clear-eyed realism requires us to act now to mitigate the realities of climate change like more extreme weather.

-We should have high expectations and ambitions goals for every student enrolled in our schools.
-Our school system must recognize, and celebrate, the unique assets our diverse student body.
+We should have high expectations and ambitious goals for every student enrolled in our schools.
+Our school system must recognize, and celebrate, the unique assets of our diverse student body.

 Rhode Island made an important step forward when it adopted an education funding formula.
 But that was just a first step.
 We need to improve the funding formula so that it better recognizes the funding needs of students in the City of Providence.